Mycelium-Lab/olympus_subgraph_parsers/treasury/README.md

-# Parser  olympus subgraph
+# Treasury
-This repository contains functions for sending requests to Treasury subgraphs (<a href="https://github.com/ilau020203/olympus-subgraph-tokens" target="_blank">Treasury token balances </a> and <a href="https://github.com/ilau020203/graph" target="_blank"> Treasury smart contract functions parameters</a>)  and parsing data from these requests.You can make requests with a frequency of a minute, hour, 4 hours and day for a certain period of time.
+This repository contains functions for sending requests to Treasury subgraphs (<a href="https://github.com/Mycelium-Lab/olympus_subgraphs/tree/master/treasury_tokens" target="_blank">Treasury token balances </a> and <a href="https://github.com/Mycelium-Lab/olympus_subgraphs/tree/master/treasury" target="_blank"> Treasury smart contract functions parameters</a>)  and parsing data from these requests.
+You can make requests with a frequency of N minutes, hours and days for a certain period of time.
-You can make requests with a frequency of a minute, hour, 4 hours and day for a certain period of time.

 ## Usage